-6. Announcements to the Market
+5. Announcements to the Market

-- 90. In the interests of transparency and predictability, the DMO aims to release public announcements at set times of the day.
-For gilt auctions and tenders this will usually be shortly after 10:30am.
+- 91. In the interests of transparency and predictability, the DMO aims to release public announcements at set times of the day.
+For gilt auction and tender results this will usually be shortly after 10:30am.
 Unless otherwise mentioned, other announcements are generally released at 3:30pm, and occasionally at 7:30am or 8:00am.
-Announcements are published via the DMO's information pages listed in the Annex and, when required, an approved information distribution firm recognised by the FCA.
-However, the DMO does reserve the right to make an announcement at any time, in relevant circumstances for example, following the Chancellor's Budget speech. - 91.
-As described in section 3.2, endorsed IDBs will normally receive notice when announcements from the DMO are imminent. - 92.
+Announcements are published via the DMO's information pages listed in Annex A and, when required, an approved information distribution firm recognised by the FCA.
+However, the DMO does reserve the right to make an announcement at any time, in relevant circumstances for example, following the Chancellor's Budget speech. - 92.
+As described in section 3.2, acknowledged IDBs will normally receive notice when announcements from the DMO are imminent. - 93.
 The interest and redemption payments for all index-linked gilts with first issue dates before 2002 are fixed and published by the Bank of England.
 The DMO is responsible for fixing and announcing the interest and redemption payments for index-linked gilts first issued from 2002 onwards, and aims to announce details of these payments by 3:30pm on the day that the relevant RPI value is published.
 In every case, all fixings are published on the DMO website.

-7. Contingency Arrangements
+6. Contingency Arrangements

-93. The DMO has in place a business continuity plan to accommodate interim and long-term arrangements should the DMO's normal operations be disrupted.
+94. The DMO has in place a business continuity plan to accommodate interim and long-term arrangements should the DMO's normal operations be disrupted.
 In the event of delay, the DMO will endeavour to keep stakeholders and counterparties appraised of its operational status via announcements on its wire services pages and/or other means.

-7.1 Auctions
+6.1 Auctions

-- 94. Other than as envisaged in the DMO's remit, the postponement or cancellation of an auction would only be considered in extreme circumstances.
-In the event that the DMO, or a significant number of GEMMs, are wholly or partially incapacitated, the DMO's preferred option may be to postpone the auction until later on the same day, or possibly the following morning, in order that the auction, and any When Issued12 trades previously executed, may still be settled on the same day as originally advertised. - 95.
+- 95. Other than as envisaged in the DMO's remit, the postponement or cancellation of an auction would only be considered in limited circumstances.
+In the event that the DMO, or a significant number of GEMMs, are wholly or partially unable to function as normal, the DMO's preferred option may be to extend the bidding window, postpone the auction until later on the same day, or possibly the following morning, in order that the auction, and any When Issued16 trades previously executed, may still be settled on the same day as originally advertised. - 96.
 The incapacity of a single GEMM is unlikely to cause the postponement or cancellation of an auction.
 In the event of an interruption of this nature, the GEMM should contact the DMO as soon as possible in order that alternative arrangements for the submission of bids may be made.
 However, the DMO will not be able to offer any special facility to guarantee the allocation of gilts, other than the usual non-competitive allocation.

-7.2 Secondary Market Dealing
+6.2 Secondary Market Dealing

-96. The DMO may be prepared to exempt a GEMM from its market making obligations, on a temporary basis, should that GEMM be incapacitated due to circumstances beyond its control.
+97. The DMO may be prepared to exempt a GEMM from its market making obligations, on a temporary basis, should that GEMM be incapacitated due to circumstances beyond its control.

-12 Transactions entered into under London Stock Exchange Rule 1530.
+16 Transactions entered into under London Stock Exchange Rule 1530.